Exhibit at the Munroe Gallery, Concord, MA

 The Matilda Buck as found in the 1902 publication "Lifesavers of Cape Cod."

 I also own a period print of this image that has no identification.
+Scroll down to see my yard sale find (small brown frame) in display case.

 The Matilda Buck, 1890 Provincetown.